 Full time duration: 2 years

 (Option to study over 3 years if preferred)

 Part time duration: 6 years

 Students will have the opportunity to explore a dynamic career in International Business, a field that is full of opportunities, globally.

 Graduates will be prepared to pursue diverse roles in areas such as international trade, foreign affairs, cross-cultural management, supply chain management, and strategic planning.

 With the ever-increasing interconnectedness of economies and the growing importance of global trade, professionals in International Business are in high demand, offering exciting prospects for a rewarding and impactful career.

-The table below provides essential information for each core unit: code and title, description and assessment tasks.
+The table below provides essential information for each core subject, code and title, description, and assessment tasks.

-The workload is the same for all the units:
+The workload is the same for all subjects:

 3 timetabled hours per week (lectures and tutorials) and 9 personal hours of study for a total of 12 hours per week.